astrohart/MFR/MFR.Settings.Configuration.Providers/README.md

 ##### Summary

-Gets the default folder for the projectFileRenamerConfiguration file.
+Gets the default folder for the configuration file.

 ##### Remarks